-Individual noise calculations

-In order to identify a connection between the performance of the children and the noise exposure, it is important to know as precisely as possible which noise level each individual child is exposed to at home and at school.
+Kirstin Bergström Individual noise calculations In order to identify a connection between the performance of the children and the noise exposure, it is important to know as precisely as possible which sound level each individual child is exposed to at home and at school.
 This is why the NORAH acoustics team carried out extensive noise calculations for the Child Study.
-This was based on the radar records of all flight movements in the Rhine-Main Region for the last 15 years.
-These were used to calculate the individual aviation noise exposures in the twelve months before the data collection for all the residential and school addresses of the children in anonymized form.
-In their evaluations the NORAH scientists also took into account the existing sound insulation and the reverberation times in the classrooms.
-The acoustic team also calculated the noise exposure due to rail and road noise where the children live and at school.
-The current state of research One of the most important studies carried out before NORAH on the impact of aviation noise on children is the so-called RANCH Study.
-In 2001 this study investigated similar questions at the airports of Amsterdam, Madrid and London, and discovered a connection between aviation noise and reading performance.
+Radar records of all aircraft movements in the Rhine-Main Region.
+These were used to calculate the individual aircraft noise exposures in the twelve months before the data collection for all the residential and school addresses of the children in anonymised form.
+In their analyses the NORAH scientists also took into account the sound insulation and the reverberation times in the classrooms.
+The acoustic team also calculated the exposure to rail and road noise at the children's homes and schools.
+The current state of research One of the most important studies carried out before NORAH on the impact of aircraft noise on children was the so-called RANCH Study.
+In 2001 this study investigated similar questions at the airports of Amsterdam, Madrid and London, and discovered a connection between aircraft noise and reading performance.
 Some of the results of the RANCH Study were contradictory, however.
-Also, they cannot be fully applied to the current situation in Germany because the noise levels in the RANCH Study were much higher.
-One important assumption of RANCH and other studies is that if aviation noise has any impact on school performance, then most likely on learning to read, because this has to do with language processing.
-This is why both RANCH and NORAH focussed precisely on this aspect.
-Overview: What did the Child Study investigate and how?
+Also, they cannot be fully applied to the current situation in Germany because the sound levels in the RANCH Study were much higher.
+One important assumption of RANCH and other studies is that if aircraft noise has any impact on school performance, it is most likely to be on learning to read, because this has to do with language processing.
+This is why both RANCH and NORAH focused precisely on this aspect.
+Overview: what did the Child Study investigate and how?

 What was investigated?
-Method Aviation, rail and road noise exposure at school and at home Data calculated by the NORAH acoustics team Building and room acoustics of the classrooms Estimation methods for determination of the reverberation time and the noise insulation Reading ability and precursor skills Reading skills Short and long-term memory for linguistic information Phonological awareness Speech perception Attention Non-language skills Standardized group tests in the class Quality of life and environment ✓ Wellbeing at school and at home, classroom atmosphere, socioeconomic status Child survey, parent questionnaire, teacher questionnaire Noise exposure at school and at home Child survey, parent questionnaire, teacher questionnaire
+Method Aircraft, rail and road noise exposure at school and at home Data calculated by the NORAH acoustics team Building and room acoustics of the classrooms Screening methods for estimation of the reverberation time and the noise insulation Reading ability and precursor skills Reading skills Short and long-term memory for verbal information Phonological awareness Speech perception Attention Non-language skills Standardised group tests in the class Quality of life and environment Well-being at school and at home, noise annoyance, socioeconomic status Child survey, parent questionnaire, teacher questionnaire Noise exposure at school and at home Child survey, parent questionnaire, teacher questionnaire